sjn/introducing-se/docs.md

 * ❌ Sources don't pass [the C.R.A.A.P. test](https://en.m.wikipedia.org/wiki/CRAAP_test).

 \
-*«If a website only has thoughts I agree with, how can I know if it's truthful?»*
+*«If a text only has thoughts I agree with, how can I know it is truthful?»*

 [comment]: # (|||)